QcmPlab/HoneyTools/README.md

 ## Gallery

-Here some output from our `matplotlib` backend:
+Here some output from our `pyplot` backend:

 | Structure | Representation |
 |:---------:|:--------------:|